-Preparatory Processes for Loan Disbursement: As per the guideline of the Bangladesh Bank, to be eligible for borrowing from the stimulus package, the RMG enterprises would need to export at least 80 per cent of their respective total production and must have paid their workers' wages for the last three months (i.e. December 2019, January and February 2020).
-Additionally, the RMG entity must be certified by their respective business associations, the BGMEA and the BKMEA.
+Preparatory Processes for Loan Disbursement: As per the guideline of the Bangladesh Bank, in order to be eligible for borrowing from the stimulus package, the RMG enterprises would need to export at least 80 per cent of their respective total production and must have paid their workers' wages for the last three months (i.e. December 2019, January and February 2020).
+Additionally, the RMG entity must be certified by their respective business associations, the Bangladesh Garment Manufacturers and Exporters Association (BGMEA) and the Bangladesh Knitwear Manufacturers and Exporters Association (BKMEA).
 Furthermore, the applicant RMG enterprises have to be clients of scheduled banks.
-Since the loan was to be disbursed as wages of workers by scheduled banks, directly through MFS or bank accounts, the borrowers needed to ensure, before applying for the loan, that all concerned workers had a bank account or MFS account.
+Since the loan was to be disbursed as wages of workers by scheduled banks, directly through MFS or bank accounts, the borrowers needed to ensure before applying for the loan, that all concerned workers had a bank account or MFS account.